 Have you ever wondered why most women’s magazines are so superficial?
-Why do they only feature white, tall and skinny women in their fashion spreads?
-Why are all recommended products so expensive?
-Why do they only tell us to get inspired by models and actresses, instead of women that make a difference in their communities?
-Why do they assume all women are heterosexual?
-Why isn’t there space for insightful, thought-provoking journalism?
-Last, but definitely not least: why aren’t they talking about gender inequality?
+Why are there only skinny women in their editorials?
+Why do they assume all women are straight?
+Why is there no space for insightful articles?
+More importantly, why aren’t they talking about gender inequality?

-Some countries do offer alternatives (like Bitch Magazine in the US, Causette in France or Opzij in the Netherlands), but Brazil did not have anything like it.
-At least not until 2015, when a group of 8 women (including me) got together to create a digital, non-profit women’s magazine that would stand out from the rest.
-With the slogan “for women from A to Z”, AzMina aims to distinguish itself from the other magazines in the market by:
+Some countries do offer alternatives (like Bitch Magazine in the US, Causette in France or Opzij in the Netherlands), but Brazil didn’t have anything like it — at least not until 2015, when a group of 8 women (including myself) got together to create a more inclusive women’s magazine.
+With the mission to represent “women from A to Z”, AzMina is a non-profit online magazine that stands out from the rest by:

-- Having women of all ages, colors, shapes and sizes in their fashion spreads.
-Without Photoshop retouching!
+- Representing women of all ages, colors, shapes and sizes — without excessive Photoshop retouching!

-- Being the first women’s magazine in Brazil to also have content for lesbian, bisexual and transgender women
+- Being the first women’s magazine in Brazil to also talk about lesbian, bisexual and transgender women

 - Talking about sex with a focus on women’s pleasure, not men’s

-Early 2016, AzMina embarked on yet another social media campaign.
+In February 2016, AzMina embarked on yet another social media campaign.
 This time, to raise awareness about sexual harassment during carnival.
-Its guide about the difference between flirting and sexual harassment went viral, with thousands of shares — including by the federal government’s human rights’ Facebook page, which later invited the magazine’s team to take over their Twitter on International Women’s day.
+Our guide about the difference between flirting and sexual harassment went viral, with thousands of shares — including one from the federal government’s human rights’ Facebook page, which later invited us to take over their Twitter on International Women’s day.

-Here is an interview I gave to Brazilian TV channel TVT about the campaign:
+At the time, I was interviewed by TV channel TVT about the campaign: